ilorivero/htmlcoin_docker_arm/README.md

- Build HTMLCoin Docker Images for Ubuntu 18.04 Bionic and 20.04 Focal
+ Build HTMLCoin Docker Images for Arm devices

-## HTMLCoin Docker dockerfile and scripts
+## HTMLCoin Docker dockerfile and scripts for Arm devices

+This Dockerfile was tested in an ArmV7 device (Raspberry Pi 3B) and in an Arm64 device (Dragonboard 410C).
+This Dockerfile uses an Ubuntu 18.04 base image.

 ### Method 1: